usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 * How might we create reusable procurement templates to accelerate future digital acquisitions?
 * What lessons can we learn from other agencies that have successfully modernized their acquisition practices?

-## Target the Range of Influencers Who Can Satisfy the Need/Help Solve the Problem
+## Step 2: Target the range of influencers who can satisfy the need/help solve the problem

 Based on the problem you have selected, identify the range of influencers who can help you address this problem.
 Refer back to the Stakeholder Analysis Activity to help you get started.
 In some cases, you may need to reach out to your own network and mentors for help in identifying the influencers who you have some direct or indirect power over.